KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ### 4.24 The Eschaton and the Fate of Universes

+Within the multiversal model,
-Most universes are **temporary configurations**
+most universes are **temporary configurations**
 of centropic and entropic forces —
 a harmonic event
 with a beginning,
 an arc,
 and a closure.

-Some may endure beyond dissolution,
+Some may endure beyond ordinary dissolution,
-where coherence is complete,
+where coherence is sustained,
-or prophecy fulfills a deeper cycle:
+or where prophecy fulfills a deeper cycle:
 a return,
 a renewal,
 a new harmony of form.